peterszerzo/scaling-tricks-for-geo/README.md

 # On Scalable Interactive Mapping: Recent Favorites Tricks

-I spent some time thinking up some strategies that made my recent interactive mapping code more versatile, modular, dry and, best of all, fun to write and maintain.
-Eventually, they found their way to this blog post.
-For those of you eager to jump right to live, working code, this [test project](https://github.com/pickled-plugins/scaling-tricks-for-geo) uses most of the tricks I talk about, touching on the following topics:
+I spent some time thinking up some strategies that made my recent interactive mapping code less bulky, more modular, and best of all, fun to write and maintain.
+I finally extracted and collected them into this blog post.
+For those of you eager to jump right to live, breathing code, this [demo project](https://github.com/pickled-plugins/scaling-tricks-for-geo) uses most of the tricks I talk about, with an emphasis on showing patterns as opposed to being granularly refactored for production use.

+Here are some of the topics I touch on:
-* a look at interactive data visualizations inside MV* architectures.
+* a focused look at interactive data visualizations within larger front-end architectures.
 * a smarter flavor of geodata that reintroduces featureful data models inside interactive map views.
-* a scetch of a versatile rendering workflow that aims to work the same way for rendering lat-long pins, counties, states and countries alike, whether they need additional shape files loaded or not.
+* a scetch of a visualization lifecycle that works the same way for various forms of displayable data, whether they need additional shape files loaded or not.

-The technology stack: [d3.js](http://d3js.org/) and [Leaflet.js](http://leafletjs.com/) (Leaflet coming soon) render data in [GeoJSON](http://geojson.org/) format, using [Backbone.js](http://backbonejs.org/) for data models.
-The ideas and code samples from this post may work well with other MV* frameworks or in [React](http://facebook.github.io/react/) apps, and especially as lightweight helpers if you don't use a framework at all.
-The [project](http://atlas.newamerica.org) that first used patterns from this post is in transition to React, so there is a chance I may follow up with specifics.
+The technology stack used for demonstration: [d3.js](http://d3js.org/) render using [Backbone.js](http://backbonejs.org/) data models, carried over into [GeoJSON](http://geojson.org/) format The ideas and code samples from this post may work well with other MV* frameworks or in [React](http://facebook.github.io/react/) apps, and especially as lightweight helpers if you don't use a framework at all.
+In fact, the [project](http://atlas.newamerica.org) that first used patterns from this blog post is in transition to React, so there is a good chance I may follow up with specifics.

-To run the test project, navigate to the root of the project folder in the command line and run a simple Python server such as ``python -m SimpleHTTPServer 1848``.
+To run the [demo project](https://github.com/pickled-plugins/scaling-tricks-for-geo) on your local machine, navigate to the root of the project folder in the command line and run a simple Python server such as ``python -m SimpleHTTPServer 1848``.
 Then, in the browser, navigate to ``localhost:1848``.
-The main rendering code is in ``src/simple.js``, important bits and pieces in the other files.
+The main rendering code is in ``src/app.js``, which points to other important bits and pieces of JavaScript.

 When you're back, or if you're still with me, let's dive in!

-## Interactive Visualizations in an MV* Architecture
+## Interactive GeoData Visualizations in Client-side Apps

 On the combined use of ``Backbone.js``, a minimalistic MV* framework and ``d3.js``, the most popular data visualization library, Shirley Wu said the following: "Yup, I totally agree, it's really not that difficult.
 But what I do think is challenging (and interesting), is to use them together well".
 I resonated not only with her statement, but with her code examples she presented [on Backbone Conf III 2014](https://www.youtube.com/watch?v=TqXD0_tGPv8&list=PLlgxAbM67lYIGw8DnANC7VgREbzJRQged&index=7).
 I think they did a really good job ironing out the differences in which object-oriented Backbone views and functional d3 rendering workflows can be blended together.
 In an ever-so-slightly different flavor, these ideas found their way into my work as well.

 Things got yet more interesting when I turned to using ``d3`` for geomapping applications within a larger MV* app.
 The prominent data structure for mapping, GeoJSON (or TopoJson, which becomes GeoJSON inside the app anyway), looks quite a bit different than a Backbone model or collection.
 It has custom [format](http://geojson.org/), may weight hundreds of kilobytes, and tends to not be available with uploaded spreadsheet data that I was mapping, requiring an additional ajax call and further joining/processing.
 Working with it took some time to get accustomed to, and here is an approach that worked well for me.

-### GeoJSON, Enriched
+## The Data Side: GeoJSON, Enriched

-#### A Short-lived Misconception of Rigid Geodata
+### A Short-lived Misconception of Rigid Geodata

 In several MV* frameworks, models are available in the views with all their convenience methods. ``this.model.getSummary()``, ``@resource.createdSince()`` show up in view code across languages and frameworks for our enjoyment and convenience.
 When I started out rendering GeoJSON-based data, I thought I had to abandon this luxury for seemingly rigid, static constructs like the following: